How To Start A Housekeeping Business On A Shoestring Budget

 Dependability and Reliability

 When you make an appointment always make sure to keep it.
 Do not waste your customers time.
 You will not want them to waste your time so be sure you are prompt and maybe show up just a few minutes early.
-You can always wait in your vehicle until the exact time you are suppose to be there.
+You can always wait in your vehicle until the exact time you are supposed to be there.
 Do not make a habit of calling and changing your plan to clean at a certain time.
 Be routine because people like routine.
 If you tell them you will clean at *am on Tuesday mornings, make sure that is what you do.
 This is a key factor in people getting annoyed with the housekeeper.
 Always do everything you can to be dependable and reliable.

 Professional and Respectable